creode/csmt/README.md

     region: eu-west-2
 ```

+### What are the config settings?
+#### environment
+This is 'live' or 'test' - the tool will restrict the commands that can be run per environment in order to prevent you overriding a live DB with a test one (for example)

+#### project.name
+This will be used for directory naming when creating temporary files - ensure it is directory friendly and does not include any spaces

+#### databases.xxxx
+Each node under 'databases' refers to its own database.
+You can configure multiple databases on multiple hosts to be a part of the same backup process.
+##### databases.xxxx.filename
+This is the name of the file that will be created on the server as part of the dump
+##### databases.xxxx.destination
+This is the path that the file will be placed in the off-server storage
+##### databases.xxxx.storage
+These are the credentials for the off-server storage, currently only AWS is supported.
+All config options are shown in the example above.

+#### filesystem.xxxx
+As with databases, each node under 'filesystem' refers to its own directory.
+##### filesystem.xxxx.parentdir
+In order to avoid zipping up a sub-sub-sub directory you need to specify the parent dir.
+The app will effectively `cd $parentdir` before creating a zip.
+##### filesystem.xxxx.dir
+The directory to be zipped, no slashes
+##### filesystem.xxxx.filename
+This is the name of the file that will be created on the server as part of the dump
+##### filesystem.xxxx.destination
+This is the path that the file will be placed in the off-server storage
+##### filesystem.xxxx.storage
+These are the credentials for the off-server storage, currently only AWS is supported.
+All config options are shown in the example above.

+## AWS IAM Access levels
+The user should have the ability to read and write to the bucket that you specify.

 ## Securing the tool
 The simplest way to secure the tool and config is to perform a handshake from your dashboard.
 This will automatically setup the htpasswd and htaccess files you need.